 A Vibrant Community

-are engaged, curious, and strive to understand the world in an analytical, systematic, and critical-reflective way
+are engaged, curious, and strive to understand the world in an analytical, systematic, and critical-reflective way.

-think beyond the pure profit orientation of business and demonstrate a genuine interest in how business can contribute to society
+think beyond the pure profit orientation of business and demonstrate a genuine interest in how business can contribute to society.

-You are WRONG at the IBAE programme if you expect:
+You are wrong at the IBAE programme if you expect:

-A standard/conventional business administration (BWL) degree
+A standard/conventional business administration (BWL) degree.

-A long-established and set-in-stone study program
+A long-established and set-in-stone study programme

-A hands-on, primarily practice-oriented business degree without theoretical reflection and without a scientific-methodological orientation
+A hands-on, primarily practice-oriented business degree without theoretical reflection and without a scientific-methodological orientation.

-Being trained in a specialist rather than a generalist profile
+Being trained in a specialist rather than a generalist profile.

-You are RIGHT at the IBAE programme if you expect:
+You are right at the IBAE programme if you expect:

-A clear theoretical and methodological orientation – but without losing sight of the practical challenges of business, international business, management, and entrepreneurship
+A clear theoretical and methodological orientation – but without losing sight of the practical challenges of business, international business, management, and entrepreneurship.

-A clear international research orientation
+A clear international research orientation.

-Academic education in a generalist rather than a specialist profile (in the same context, note that many leadership positions require generalist and analytical skills rather than subject-specific expertise)
+Academic education in a generalist rather than a specialist profile (in the same context, note that many leadership positions require generalist and analytical skills rather than subject-specific expertise).